 First of all, there are too many competitors pitching for the prospect’s attention.
 It’s like trying to promote your book in a book store: Unless you have something truly exceptional to say, you’re soon forgotten.

 The bigger problem, though, is that most of the audience assumes that you’ll be busy after your talk – so relatively few people come up to speak to you.

 Venture Harbour CEO, Marcus Taylor

-Instead, speaking at the smaller industry-specific events yield much better results.
-In a smaller event with 50-100 people, you can have deeper conversations with people and you can make your presentation more specific to their industry, rather than giving the generic marketing spiel.
+Instead, speaking at smaller industry-specific events yield much better results.
+In a smaller event with 50-100 people, you can have deeper conversations with people and you can make your presentation more specific to their industry, rather than giving a generic marketing spiel.